Monero: Mining malware

 In late 2017, malware and antivirus service providers blocked Coinhive, a JavaScript implementation of a Monero miner that was embedded in websites and apps, in some cases by hackers.
-Coinhive generated the script as an alternative to advertisements; a website or app could embed it, and use website visitors' CPU to mine the cryptocurrency while the visitor is consuming the content of the webpage, with the site or app owner getting a percentage of the mined coins.
+Coinhive wrote the script as an alternative to advertisements; a website or app could embed it, and use website visitors' CPU to mine the cryptocurrency while the visitor is consuming the content of the webpage, with the site or app owner getting a percentage of the mined coins.
 Some websites and apps did this without informing visitors, or in some cases using all possible system resources.
 As a result, the script was blocked by companies offering ad blocking subscription lists, antivirus services, and antimalware services.
 Coinhive had been previously found hidden in Showtime-owned streaming platforms and Starbucks Wi-Fi hotspots in Argentina.
 Researchers in 2018 found similar malware that mined Monero and sent it to Kim Il-sung University in North Korea.